jayeen28/jayeens-housing-client/README.md

 ## Link of the live site [https://jayeens-housing.web.app](https://jayeens-housing.web.app)

 Functionalities
-- Customer can book apartment.
+- Specific dashboard for admin and customers.
-- Customer can see his all his bookings.
+- Stripe card payment system.
 - Customer can delete any of his bookings.
-- Admin can see all bookings and he/she can approve or delete any of them.
+- Admin can see all bookings and he/she can confirm or delete any of them.
 - Only admin can make admin.
 Normal users cant access admin dashboard.